 Current Workshop: Writing for Self-Discovery

 “Voices Breaking Boundaries' teacher training program has been a much needed refuge, and a teacher haven for me.
 The writing and sharing exercises provide an enabling space to reach my inner wiser and creative core.
 My writings have surprised me and have allowed me to re-visit moments and parts of my life in a safe and nurturing environment.
-I am thankful to VBB for providing teachers like myself with this opportunity." - Shenaz Keshwani, HISD educatorFeeling tired already?
+I am thankful to VBB for providing teachers like myself with this opportunity." -Shenaz Keshwani, HISD EducatorFeeling tired already?
 Overwhelmed by workload and new students?
 Need professional development hours?
-Join Voices Breaking Boundaries’ Writing for Self-Discovery (WSD) in spring 2013 and get rejuvenated.
-Now in its sixth year, Writing for Self-Discovery is FREE and open to public school educators and students.
+Join Voices Breaking Boundaries’ Writing for Self-Discovery (WSD) in Fall 2013 and get rejuvenated.
+Now in its seventh year, Writing for Self-Discovery is FREE and open to public school educators and students.

 Voices Breaking Boundaries offers workshops that enrich literacy experiences for students as well as for educators.
-Our next workshop series will kick off on February 11, 2013.
-The workshops will culiminate with a teacher and student performance that is part of our Live Art Series Teachers and Students Speak Out 5.
+Our next workshop series will kick off in Spring 2014.
+Stay tuned for more details.
+The workshops will culiminate with a teacher and student performance that is part of our Live Art Series Teachers and Students Speak Out 6.
 This season's workshops will have an additional perk: participating teachers will have the opportunity of in-school arts workshops in their classroom, and students will also be trained and invited to perform.

-The teacher WSD workshops will be led by performance artist Marcela Descalzi and visual artist Jennifer Palermo (MA, LPC) and the student segment will be led by writer Jacsun Shah, Ph.D.; filmmaker Yunuen Perez Vertti will document the workshops and record student writings.
+The teacher WSD workshops will be led by performance artist Marcela Descalzi and visual artist Jennifer Palermo (MA, LPC) and the student segment will be led by writer Jacsun Shah, Ph.D.

 Teacher Workshops-Writing for Self-Discovery (WSD):